 The beautiful fresco paintings reminiscent of Ajanta decorate the walls.
 These include pictures of animals, fish, ducks, and people gathering lotuses from a pond, typical of the 9-century Pandyan period.
 Around Sithannavasal, there aremany prehistoric burial sites and among the relics unearthed are urns, cists and coins etc.

-Kudumiyanmalai is about 20km from Pudukkottai.
+Kudumiyanmalai is about 20km from Pudukkottai City.
 There are exquisite sculptures and a 1000 pillared hall in the temple of Sikharagireeswarar.
 Inscriptions abound in this temple and the quite interesting one is that of Mahendra Varma Pallavan who has actually made a treatise o music here especially on the seven notes called Saptha Swara.
 He is a versatile man and calls himself 'Vichitra Chittan', 'Chitthirakkarappuli' (Man of Wonderful Mind and adept Painter).
 He has also done research in music especially on the saptha swaras in a veena called 'Parvadhini' with 8 strings.
 There is also a rock-cut temple above called 'Melakkoil' which too was scooped by Mahendra Varma Pallavan.
 The Anna Agricultural Farm and Agricultural Research Institute located here indicated that even today the place is not bereft of research the former was a cultural research though the present one is on agriculture.

-Kodumbalur is about 36km from Pudukkottai, this place is also known as Moovar Koil, Irukku Velirs, an illustrious warrior clan related to the Cholas once ruled over this place.
+Kodumbalur is about 36km from Pudukkottai City.
+This place is also known as Moovar Koil, Irukku Velirs, an illustrious warrior clan related to the Cholas once ruled over this place.
 Of the Moovar Koil (Three temples) only two exist now.
 They were built by Boodhi Vikrama Kesari, a general of the Chola army in the 10th century AD.
 One of the Irukku Velirs who ruled this place, named Idangazhi Nayanar is included in the canons of the 63 Nayanmars.
 This place was also a stage of fierce battles between the Pandyas and Pallavas.
 The architecture of this temple is unique among the temples of south India.
 The sculptures of Kalarimurthi, Gaja (Elephant) Samharamurthi, Gangadaramurthi etc. are unique masterpieces.
 Nearby is the temple dedicated to Muchukun deswarar of the early Chola period.

 The temple of Lord Muruga is built here on a hillock.
 It has been existing from the 15th century.
 The presiding deity is seated on a peacock mount with His two consorts Valli and Deivayanai.
 There is also a peacock sanctuary.
 It is 30km from Trichy and 4okm from Pudukkottai.

-Thirumayam is 19km from Pudukkottai.
+Thirumayam is 19km from Pudukkottai City.
 The fort, the Siva and the Vishnu temples are the tourist attractions here.
 The fort played an important role in the history of Tondaiman rulers of Pudukkottai and the British.
 This 40 acre wide fort was built by Vijaya Ragunatha Sethupathi of Ramanathapuram in 1687AD.
 On the hill, there is a rock-cut Siva temple with inscriptions on music.
 There are the relics of another fort.
 At the foot of the hill are the Siva and Vishnu temples.
 The Vishnu temple houses the largest Anantasayi in India.
 It is a natural cavern which has been changed into a shrine.
 It was in this fort that the brother of Kattabomman, Oomaithurai was ensnared and imprisoned.
 An old chain armour used by him is exhibited here.
 Tirumayam is the site of an old fort called Oomaiyan Kottai.
 Built by King Sethupathi of Ramanathapuram in 1687, British used it to imprison the captured rebels.
 Atop the hill are cave temples dedicated to Satyagireeswarar (Shiva) and Vishnu Sathyamoorthy (Vishnu) built side by side.
 The Shiva Temple has some inscriptions of music.
 The Vishnu Temple houses the largest Anantasyi (Lord represented in a reclining posture) from of Vishnu in India.

-Avadayar Koil is 40km from Pudukkottai.
+Avadayar Koil is 40km from Pudukkottai District.
 It is also called Thiruperunthurai.
 The presiding deity is Atmanatha.
 This temple is unique in many ways.
 There is no Lingam in the sanctum, only the Avudayar or its bottom pedestal in worshipped.
 Even the Goddess is not displayed by any for.
 No Neivedyam of food is offered to the deity.
 Even Nandhi the mount of Siva usually in front of the deity is absent.
 There is deep spiritual significance in the initial stage.
 As the devotee and his devotion mature he has to realize the absolute truth as formless.
 Simply to illustrate this, this temple has been modeled like this on monistic principles.
 This is the only Saivaite shrine in the whole of India to portray the supreme truth symbolically.
 Since the soul (Atma) has no form, the deity is called Atmanathar.
 This temple is supposed to have been built by Manicka vasagar, one of the 63 Saivaite saints who spent all the money he got for purchasing horses for the Pandya king in building this temple.
 As he ws bereft of money, God played one of His Thiruvilaiyadal by transforming foxes into horses and once they were entrusted to the king, they were reconverted into foxes again.
 Many legends vividly describe this.